st0012/object_tracer/README.md

 ## Introduction

-I'm a lazy person and I hate digging into code.
-So I created `TappingDevice` to make the program tell me what it does, instead of me reading the code and simulate it in my head.
+`TappingDevice` makes the objects tell you what they do, so you don't need to track them yourself.

-### Contract Tracing For Objects
+#### Contract Tracing For Objects

 The concept is very simple.
 It's basically like [contact tracing](https://en.wikipedia.org/wiki/Contact_tracing) for your Ruby objects.
 You can use

-- `print_calls(object)` to see what method calls the object performs
+- `print_calls(object)` to see what the object does
 - `print_traces(object)` to see how the object interacts with other objects (like used as an argument)

-### Example - `print_calls`

 Still sounds vague?
 Let's see some examples:

+### `print_calls` To Track Method Calls

-In [Discourse](https://github.com/discourse/discourse), it uses `Guardian` class for authorization (like policy objects).
+In [Discourse](https://github.com/discourse/discourse), it uses the `Guardian` class for authorization (like policy objects).
 It's barely visible in controller actions, but it does many checks under the hood.
-Now, let's see what `Guadian` does when a user creates a post; here's the action:
+Now, let's say we want to know what the `Guadian` would do when a user creates a post; here's the controller action:

 ```ruby
   def create